Top 10 travel hacks to save money on every trip – without skimping

 8) Look for coupons and ask for discounts when booking

-It’s that simple.
-Researching things in advance, allows you to find and secure the best deals.
 If that fails, call the tour company or hotel and ask if they have any deals or discounts.
 Sometimes it is as simple as the AAA discount.

 9) Share meals with your significant other

-10) Set a yearly travel budget, and a trip by trip budget
+10) Set a yearly travel budget and a trip-by-trip budget

 I think the yearly travel budget is the most important.